MicrosoftDocs/cpp-docs.it-it/docs/standard-library/random.md

 ### <a name="operators"></a>Operatori

-In questa sezione vengono elencati gli operatori forniti nel \<casuale > dell'intestazione.
+In questa sezione sono elencati gli operatori disponibili \<nell'intestazione > casuale.

 |||
 |-|-|